 As long as they make a special election, your parents can make a lump sum contribution toward a 529 plan up to five times the annual gift tax exclusion while avoiding gift tax.
-As mentioned above, that limit rose to $75,000 ($150,000 if married filing jointly) for tax year 2019.
+As mentioned above, that limit is $75,000 ($150,000 if married filing jointly) for tax year 2020.
 The special election means your parents ask the IRS to treat this contribution as if they made it evenly throughout a five-year period.

 They can request this on a federal gift tax return.

 If your parent dies within that five year period, however, the IRS considers the remaining portions a part of the parent’s federal gross estate for tax purposes.

 So say your parent elected the special five-year rule but dies during year two.
 The first two portions of the $75,000 lump-sum contribution ($15,000 x 2 = $30,000) won’t count toward your parent’s estate.
 The remainder ($45,000) will, however.
 In addition, some states have their own particular estate tax rules.

 If your parent or parents need help taking advantage of the gift tax exemptions for 529 plans, a financial advisor or certified public accountant (CPA) can help.

 You most likely won’t owe any gift taxes on a gift your parents make to you.
 Depending on the amount, your parents may need to file a gift tax return.
 If they gave you or any other individual more than $30,000 in 2020 ($15,000 per parent), they need to file some paper work.

 They generally won’t owe any actual out-of-pocket gift tax bill unless the gifts for the year exceeded their lifetime gift tax exclusion.
 That factor currently stands at a sizable $11.58 million ($23.16 million for married couples filing jointly).
 But if they do owe some gift tax, they may owe up to 40%.